bognar-dev/bognar.dev/README.md

 ## Overview
 The backend was programmed using Go and the Gin framework as it uses simple syntax and easy to learn primitives, coming from a express.js background.

-It serves the purpose of a "basic" CRUD-API Layer to the database, it does not serve the hmtl and frontend by itselve.
+It serves the purpose of a "basic" CRUD-API Layer to the database, it does not serve the html and frontend by itself.

 ---
 ## Core Features Implementation
-My backend had the task of being there for all the Project operations and handling authorisation of the user, so that only Authorised user (The admin) can alter project data.
+My backend had the task of being there for all the Project operations and handling authorization of the user, so that only authorized user (The admin) can alter project data.

 ---
 #### Auth-Controller